TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers: Methodology

 In our prior work~\cite{xu2022dyng2g}, we developed a temporal graph embedding method based on the DynG2G model with effective uncertainty quantification.
 The main framework of DynG2G is illustrated in Fig.~\ref{fig:DynG2G}.
-Given a dynamic graph represented by a sequence of graph snapshots ($G_1, G_2, \cdots, G_T$) at different timestamps, it first learns an intermediate representation for each node $v_i \in V_1$ in the first graph snapshot with the so-called G2G encoder~\cite{bojchevski2018deep} (the detailed G2G model architecture is presented in Fig.~\ref{fig:static_graph_gaussian_embedding}), and outputs the lower-dimensional probabilistic Gaussian embeddings in terms of the mean ($\mu_i$) and the variance ($\sigma_i^2$) vectors\footnote{The covariance matrix $\Sigma_i$ is a square diagonal matrix with the variance vector $\sigma_i^2$ as its diagonal elements.}, with two additional projection heads (i.e., one single-layer linear dense network and the other one is a nonlinear single-layer dense network with ``elu'' activation function\footnote{ $\text{elu}(x) = $}).
-For the next snapshot training, it employs an extension of the Net2WiderNet approach~\cite{chen2015net2net} to adaptively expand the network hidden layer size based on the number of changing nodes in the next snapshot.
-To capture the graph dynamics, we train the encoder in the second timestamp starting with the weights transferred from the pre-trained model for the first graph snapshot.
+Given a dynamic graph represented by a sequence of graph snapshots ($G_1, G_2, \cdots, G_T$) at different timestamps, it first learns an intermediate representation for each node $v_i \in V_1$ in the first graph snapshot with the so-called G2G encoder~\cite{bojchevski2018deep}, and generate lower-dimensional probabilistic Gaussian embeddings in terms of the mean ($\mu_i$) and the variance ($\sigma_i$) vectors\footnote{The covariance matrix $\Sigma_i = diag(\sigma_i)$ is a square diagonal matrix with the variance vector $\sigma_i$ as its diagonal elements.}, with two additional projection heads (i.e., one single-layer linear dense network and the other one is a nonlinear single-layer dense network with ``elu'' activation function\footnote{ $\text{elu}(x) = $}).
+For training the next snapshot, it employs an extension of the Net2WiderNet approach~\cite{chen2015net2net} to adaptively expand the network hidden layer size based on the number of changing nodes in the next snapshot.
+To capture the graph dynamics, we train the encoder in the second timestamp starting with the weights transferred from the pre-trained model for the first graph snapshot embedding.
 Finally, the model is trained iteratively over the training dataset via optimizing a time-dependent node triplet-based contrastive loss using the Adam optimizer~\cite{kingma2014adam}.
-Each node is represented as a lower-dimensional multivariate Gaussian distribution including mean and variance vectors in the latent density function space.
-A key advantage of our previous work, DynG2G~\cite{xu2022dyng2g}, is its ability to uncover the correlation between the optimal embedding size ($L_o$) and the effective dimensionality of uncertainty ($D_u$) based on the learned embedding variances across all eight benchmarks.
-The results in~\cite{xu2022dyng2g} also suggest a clear path to selecting the graph optimum embedding dimension by choosing $L_o \ge D_u$.
+Each node is represented as a lower-dimensional multivariate Gaussian distribution in terms of the mean and variance vectors in the latent space.
+Hence, the uncertainty information of node embedding based on variant embedding size ($L$) in the latent space can be automatically quantified by the variance values as a function of time.
+A key advantage of the DynG2G~\cite{xu2022dyng2g} model is its ability to uncover the correlation between the optimal embedding size ($L_o$) and the effective dimensionality of uncertainty ($D_u$) measured by the learned embedding variances across benchmarks.
+The results in~\cite{xu2022dyng2g} also suggest a clear path to selecting the graph optimal embedding dimension by choosing $L_o \ge D_u$.
+Here, $D_u$ gives the estimation of the optimal embedding size that enables the extraction of intrinsic information from graph nodes with minimal distortion after projecting them to lower-dimensional latent space, effectively preserving graph structure properties.